oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/intro.md

 - Create a Lambda Authorizer talking to external "Authentication Server"
 - Deploy using Serverless

+This will be the infrastructure layout once we're done:

 ![API Overview](assets/lambda-authorizer.png)

+- A client can make a request that will be handled by Amazon API Gateway
+- Policy will be evaluated by Lambda Authorizer and cached
+  - If approved, request will go to the Lambda function
+  - If denied, request will be rejected

 ### Issues
-Katacoda provides the ability to click a button to edit a file.
+> Katacoda provides the ability to click a button to edit a file.
 I'm not sure if that is it but sometimes during testing I noticed that I got error messages that functions didn't exist when they had just been added to a file.
 It was resolved when manually editing the files a bit (e.g. adding and then removing a character).
 So try that if you come across any problems.